crate/cratedb-toolkit/doc/query/mcp/landscape.md

-# Database MCP servers for PostgreSQL and CrateDB
+# MCP server landscape for PostgreSQL and CrateDB

-This page provides an overview about a fragment of the MCP server landscape, focusing on those that are talking to PostgreSQL and CrateDB databases.
+An overview about a fragment of the MCP server landscape, focusing on the most popular ones that can talk to both PostgreSQL and CrateDB databases.

-It enumerates the most popular adapters, and includes their detailed API capabilities.

 ## cratedb-mcp